IRCAD/sight/modules/viz/scene2d/README.md

  # sight::module::viz::scene2D

 This module contains services to display various 2D elements.
 The services are implementations of the IAdaptor present in libs/viz/scene2D

 ## Services

 - **SAxis**
   Renders an axis on the scene2d
-- **SComputeHistogram**
-  Computes the histogram of the image.
 - **SGrid2D**
   Renders a grid on the scene2d
 - **SHistogram**
-  Full histogram display of the image
-- **SHistogramCursor**
-  Displays the cursor pointed by mouse on histogram of the image.
-- **SHistogramValue**
-  Displays the values clicked by mouse on the histogram of the image
+  Displays the histogram of an image
 - **SLine**
   Draws a line on the scene2D
 - **SMultipleTF**
   Displays a composite of TF and interact with them.
 - **SNegato**
   Displays one slice of an 3D image.
-- **SScaleValues**
-  Displays values and units on the axis
 - **SSquare**
   Draws a square on the scene2D
 - **STransferFunction**